NabaSadiaSiddiqui/python-games/README.md

 ---

-To play a game, follow the corresponding link from below, and run the game by clicking on the Play button:
+To play a game, follow the corresponding link from below, and run the game by clicking on the Play button (these work best in Google Chrome):

 **Stopwatch: The Game**
 http://www.codeskulptor.org/#user30_9d2SuctRB6_6.py